neutrinonerd3333/rl-play/README.md

 Gradient clipping keeps our network robust to outliers, which is important in the sorts of noisy environments our agent is likely to encounter.

+## wishlist

+* Double Q learning to combat overoptimism and divergence issues caused by positive feedback loops; with double Q-learning we could potentially use more representative values of γ.
+* prioritized experience replay